Special Educational Needs Information Report

 - Parents of children with special educational needs are consulted to discuss progress and set individual education targets.
 These may include other professionals involved in the care and education of the child.

 - Our leaders for learning, curriculum and attainment analyse the progress of every child each half-term, and these results are discussed with class teachers.
 Teachers plan targeted interventions for all children whose progress is causing concern, and set individual targets for children whose needs fall outside normal classroom differentiation.
 We adapt our teaching to suit the needs of individuals wherever possible.
+Teachers attend termly progress meetings with our Senior Leadership Team, to discuss individual children’s progress and any difficulties they may be experiencing.

 - We regularly use staff meetings to get all teachers to assess anonymous pieces of work to check our judgements are correct (moderating).